macedojleo/BDH/README.md

 ## How to configure bdh

 To configure thresholds, open bdh script using a text editor your choice and replace the lines below by the values you need (remember, these values are in percent.
-E.g 70 means 70% of use).
+E.g 70 means 70% of usage).

 	#set alarm thresholds here:

-	Def_major="70"; #Change "70" for the value that you want for MAJOR threshold.
+	Def_major="70"; #Set value that you want for the FS usage MAJOR threshold.
-	Def_critical="85"; #Change "85" for the value that you want CRITICAL threshold.
+	Def_critical="85"; #Set value that you want for the FS usage CRITICAL threshold.
-	Def_urgent="95"; #Change "95" for the value that you want URGENT threshold.
+	Def_urgent="95"; #Set value that you want for the FS usage URGENT threshold.

 * This configuration is valid for both alerts, manually and automatic mode.